friedforfun/envirohome_simulator/README.md

 Optional (Only db and web): `$ docker-compose up -d --no-deps db && docker-compose up -d --no-deps web`

+For testing the mobile app standalone, navigate to __[services/frontend/mobile/](https://github.com/friedforfun/envirohome_simulator/tree/dev/services/frontend/mobile)__ and run: `$ yarn start` (This may be easier depending on your comfort with docker)
+Otherwise acces the docker-compose logs (`$ docker-compose logs -f`) and scan the expo QR code from your device

 2. In browser navigate to:
 __[http://localhost:5000/](http://localhost:5000/)__ or __[http://127.0.0.1:5000/](http://127.0.0.1:5000/)__